ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/instrumentation.md

 ## Scopes

 Most diagnostic event handlers have a return type of `void`, but some return an `IDisposable`.
-These are event handlers that enclose a specific operation like a scope.
-The scope is instantiated at the start of the operation and disposed at the end of the operations.
+These are event handlers that enclose a specific operation, sort of like a scope.
+This scope is instantiated at the start of the operation and disposed at the end of the operation.

+To create a scope we can simply create a class implementing `IDisposable`.

 ```csharp
 public class MyExecutionEventListener : ExecutionDiagnosticEventListener